Macdonald Smith: Early life

-Golf career
+Professional career

 Smith was the club professional at the country club in Del Monte, California, where future two-time major champion Olin Dutra and his brother Mortie started as caddies.

 Two of Smith's older brothers won the U.S. Open: Willie in 1899, and Alex in both 1906 and 1910.
 Brothers George and Jim also played golf at a very high standard.
 Early in his career, Macdonald Smith was in a three-man playoff at the U.S. Open in 1910 won by his brother Alex; John McDermott finished second and Macdonald Smith finished third.

 Smith won 25 times on the early PGA Tour, with his five wins in 1926 marking his peak season.
 But he never won a modern major championship, trailing only Harry Cooper for most wins without a modern major.
 His 25 Tour wins are also the most by any eligible player not inducted into the World Golf Hall of Fame.